AL333Z/ReactiveApplication/scalareact/events.md

 ob.dispose()
 ```

-`observe( )` returns an handle of the observer,that can be use to uninstall and dispose the observer prematurely, via its `dispose()` method.
+`observe( )` returns an handle of the observer,that can be used to uninstall and dispose the observer prematurely, via its `dispose()` method.
 This is a common pattern in all of the other frameworks/libraries presentend in this thesis.

 The basic types for events handling are pretty neat and simple to reason about, since they are first-class values.
 The usage of these types starts to be helpful only if combined with a set of operators, that enables developers to build better and declarative abstration.